Deploying new Conferencing Nodes

 Conferencing Nodes can be deployed with dual network interfaces (NICs).
 Note that you must specify both interface addresses when initially deploying the Conferencing Node; you may also need to assign a static route while deploying the node.
 For more information, see Conferencing Nodes with dual network interfaces (NICs).

 After deploying a new Conferencing Node, it takes approximately 5 minutes before the node is available for conference hosting and for its status to be updated on the Management Node.
-(Until it is available, the Management Node will report the status of the Conferencing Node as having a last contacted and last updated date of "Never".
+Until it becomes available, the Management Node reports the status of the Conferencing Node as having a last contacted and last updated date of "Never".
 "Connectivity lost between nodes" alarms relating to that node may also appear temporarily.

 All Conferencing Nodes have identical service configuration, which is obtained automatically from the Management Node.

 Do not use VMware, Hyper-V or any other tools to clone instances of existing Conferencing Node virtual machines (VMs).
 Conferencing Nodes must always be created using the Pexip Infinity Administrator interface or management API.

 See Configuring existing Conferencing Nodes for information about changing the details of an existing Conferencing Node.

 - All host servers must be synchronized with accurate time before you install the Pexip Infinity Management Node or Conferencing Nodes on them.

 - You must enable NTP on the Pexip Infinity Management Node before you deploy any Conferencing Nodes.